Yobuligo/collections.typescript/README.md

 There are 2 basic types, the general list and the hash set.
 While the general list can have duplicated elements, the hash set can contain each element only once, as a hash is generated for each element, which is used as key to add the element to the list.
 That allows a much faster access especially for lists with many elements.

-Each basic type has a specialization to handle any type of data or map specific data, which means key value pairs.
-Therefore special sub types where introduced.
+Each basic type has a specialization to handle either any type of data or map specific data (key value pairs).
+Therefore special sub types were introduced.

-Last but not least these types are split into an immutable and a mutable variant.
-Finally there are the following list types and its creation functions:
+Additionally these types are split into an immutable and a mutable variant.
+Finally there are the following list types and their creation functions:

 | **type**    | **immutable** | **mutable**        |
 | ----------- | ------------- | ------------------ |